hyunnbunt/hyunnbunt/README.md

-### Junior developer working with React, Node.js, and TypeScript — passionate about open-source and freelance work!
+### Frontend & FullStack developer working with React, Node.js, and TypeScript — passionate about open-source and freelance work!
 I value curiosity and a constant drive to learn and improve.✨
 <!--
 **hyunnbunt/hyunnbunt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.